 The Barrio Neighborhood Plan is the second neighborhood plan to be completed as part of the “Community Counts” initiative.
 It was adopted in April of 2018, and addresses the goals, strategies, and actions for reviving the Barrio neighborhood.
 These goals, strategies, and actions fall into these six categories: (1) Infrastructure; (2) Residential Development & Maintenance; (3) Non-Residential Development & Maintenance; (4) Neighborhood Identity & Amenities; (5) Neighborhood Health; (6) Neighborhood Safety.

 This downtown-specific plan, a joint effort between the City of Amarillo and Center City Amarillo, was finalized in 2008.
 The plan focuses on reinforcing downtown as a key entertainment and retail center for the city, attracting development to the area, and pursuing increased tourism.

 These standards, dating back to 2010, preserve and reinforce the unique features of a downtown building environment.
 Improvements to walkways, landscaping, building facades, new construction, parking, lighting, signage, and fencing area are reviewed for compliance with the adopted standards.
-While most large projects require the approval of the Downtown Design Review Board (DDRB), minor projects may be reviewed administratively.
+While most large projects require the approval of the Board for Review for Landmarks, Historic Districts and Urban Design, minor projects may be reviewed administratively.

 This ordinance, approved in 1999 by the then-City Commission, outlines the City of Amarillo’s annexation plan in accordance with Senate Bill 89.